 Quebecor Media owns 68.37% of the equity interest and controls 99.97% of the voting power in TVA Group.
-Quebecor Media also owns 100% of the voting and equity interests of MediaQMI, Quebecor Media Network, Quebecor Media Printing and NumériQ.
+Quebecor Media also owns 100% of the voting and equity interests of MediaQMI, Quebecor Media Network, Quebecor Media Printing and NumériQ (previously Goji Studios).